Corruption in Yemen: Background

-In the mid 1990s, corruption allegedly became "rampant" in Yemen.
+In the mid-1990s, corruption allegedly became "rampant" in Yemen.
 The presidency of Ali Abdullah Saleh, who served from 1990 to 2012, was said to be marked by the admixture of government, military, and corporate interests as well as by extensive nepotism and self-enrichment.
 Members of Saleh's Sanhan clan established power bases in the military, with Saleh's brother Mohammed Abdullah Saleh running the Central Security Forces (CSF).
 On Mohammed Abdullah Selah's death in 2001, his son Yahya Mohamed Abdullah Saleh took control of the CSF.
 Meanwhile, Yahya's brothers Tarik and Ammar ran the Presidential Guard and the National Security Bureau (NSB) respectively.
 Military aid from the US and other Western countries ended up enhancing the personal wealth of these members of the Saleh family and also enhancing their "ability to act as a source of patronage."

 In 2008, business people with close ties to Ahmed Saleh, the son of President Saleh, reportedly used World Bank funds to found Shibam Holding Company, a government-backed property developer.
 This new firm took control of a great deal of government land and, later, of the General Investment Authority (GIA).

 Beginning in 2004, another clan, the Houthis, fought a six-year war against Saleh, whom they accused of corruption and criticized for sundry other reasons, including his U.S. and Saudi ties and his failure to support economic development in their region.
 This struggle gradually turned into a conflict between Ahmed Saleh's Republican Guard and Ali Mohsin's First Armoured Division, and it escalated in 2009 with a Saudi troop deployment.
 In 2010, international pressure led to a ceasefire.

-Also in 2010, the CEIP stated in that Yemen was at greater systemic risk of collapsing from corruption, than by being toppled by Al-Qaeda.
+Also in 2010, the CEIP stated that Yemen was at greater systemic risk of collapsing from corruption, than by being toppled by Al-Qaeda.

 Young Yemenis' anger over "political and economic exclusion" led to a 2011 popular uprising and increased the risk of civil war.
-In response, the U.S., U.K., and Saudi Arabia pushed for a transfer of power that would remove Saleh but left the political elites essentially intact.
+In response, the U.S., U.K., and Saudi Arabia pushed for a transfer of power that would remove Saleh but leave the political elites essentially intact.
 In 2012, then, with the elite's power crippled by its "increasingly obvious corruption," Ali Abdullah Saleh resigned from the presidency in exchange for a guarantee of immunity from prosecution and a promise that he could stay in the country.